 Glistening dark bodies roll in the water.
 Light-furred faces pop to the surface, then dive back in.
 And slinky forms trade places between pool and rocks.

-Kiana is a real standout with an all-white head.
-You won’t confuse her with Yaku because she’s the smallest adult otter.
-She is also the most independent.
+That leaves one more adult female sea otter, Kiana.
+Kiana came to us as a tiny rescue from Alaskan waters.
+She is pretty distinguishable by fur color: Kiana is a real standout with an all-white head.
+You won’t confuse her with Yaku because she’s visibly smaller at 40 to 45 pounds.
+She is the most independent.
 While Kiana socializes some, she spends a lot of time on her own, grooming, napping and playing with her favorite toys, including balls.
 She also likes to hog the felt “kelp” strips when she sleeps.
 She’ll curl up in her cozy bed with the tip of her tail in her mouth.

 —Karen Furnweger, web editor

 5 Reasons to Raise Your Awareness about Sea Otters

 Sea otters face increasing threats from climate change, and they’re only an oil spill away from widescale disaster.
 As goes the health of this smal...

 Shedd Responders Help Alaska Sea Otter Pup

 Our Animal Response Team sent two members to the Alaska SeaLife Center, in Seward contributing to 24-hour care for a rescued sea otter pup in 2017.

 Two Rescued Sea Otter Pups Find a Home at Shedd

 Two orphaned southern sea otter pups that were rescued by Monterey Bay Aquarium bounded into Shedd’s sea otter nursery pool—and their caregivers’ h...